-This is our first public H2H event, and we aim to repeat it next year, so this is vital assistance.
 If you do not want photographing or any image of you to be published, let us know in advance due to GDPR.
-If any image of you is taken unexpectedly, simply alert the person not to publish that image ad to kindly delete it.
+If any image of you is taken unexpectedly, simply alert the person not to publish that image and to kindly delete it.
 We will do our best on this, but fundraising is a balance of publicity and physical effort.
 Images will be deleted as quickly as possible if you did not consent.
 Let us know if any error has happened asap.

-If you are not fundraising for a particular cause, please be reminded that Regenesis is fundraising itself for a lightweight defib and there is a donation option back at our main website giantwalk.org.
+If you are not fundraising for a particular cause, please be reminded that Regenesis is fundraising itself for a lightweight defib and radio equipment and there is a donation option back at our main website giantwalk.org.
 We would appreciate your support.

-11. Rules and Conduct
+12. Rules and Conduct